krosenfeld-IDM/emodpy-malaria/docs/emod/parameter-campaign-node-broadcastnodeevent.rst

 which listen to events to be recorded.
 You must use this coordinator class with listeners that are operating on the same core.
 You can also use :doc:`parameter-campaign-node-nlhtivnode`.

-..
-TODO add link once dev docs set up.
-For more information, see :doc:`dev-architecture-core`.
+For more information, see :doc:`emod:dev-architecture-core`.

 .. include:: ../reuse/warning-case.txt